nickerso/cellml-spec-sphinx-test/source/component-element-item.rst

 2. A component element MAY contain zero or more specific information item children, each of which MUST be of one of the following types:

-   1. a :doc:`variable element <variable-element-item>`;
+   a.
+A :doc:`variable element <variable-element-item>`;

-   2. an element information item in the MathML namespace, and with local name ``math``, which MUST be the top-level of a content MathML tree, as described in `MathML 2.0 <http://www.w3.org/TR/2003/REC-MathML2-20031021/>`_; or
+   b.
+An element information item in the MathML namespace, and with
+      local name ``math``, which MUST be the top-level of a content MathML tree, as described in `MathML 2.0 <http://www.w3.org/TR/2003/REC-MathML2-20031021/>`_; or

-   3. a :doc:`units element <units-element-item>`.
+   c.
+A :doc:`units element <units-element-item>`.